-Notes to the Financial Statements For the year ended December 31, 2016 a) New and amended standards, and interpretations adopted by the Company
+Notes to the Financial Statements For the year ended December 31, 2016

-2.1 Basis of preparation ... continued

-2.1.1 Changes in accounting policy and disclosures
+- 2. Summary of significant accounting policies ... continued - 2.1 Basis of preparation ... continued - 2.1.1 Changes in accounting policy and disclosures - a) New and amended standards, and interpretations adopted by the Company